denizsafak/EasyWallpaperInfo/README.md

 # EasyWallpaperInfo: Wallpaper Info Widget / One CLick Next Wallpaper / Find Desktop Background Path
-EasyWallpaperInfo is a Python script that provides information about the current desktop wallpaper.
-It creates a simple and customizable on-screen display widget that shows details such as wallpaper title, file size, resolution, and location.
-The script also allows users to open the wallpaper, go to its location in File Explorer or copy the title text.
+EasyWallpaperInfo is a handy Python app that lets you explore your desktop wallpaper.
+With a simple and customizable widget, you can see the wallpaper’s name, size, resolution, and location on your screen.
+You can also cycle to the next wallpaper with a click, or open the current one in File Explorer or your default image viewer.
+If you want to copy the wallpaper’s metadata title, you can do that too with a single click.
+EasyWallpaperInfo is a great tool for wallpaper enthusiasts who want to know more about their desktop backgrounds.

 <img title="EasyWallpaperInfo" src='examples/preview1.png' width='100%'>